-How can an individual make a return on their investment?
+How can I make a profit?

 - Dividends: the company sometimes pays a percentage of their yearly profits to shareholders

-Research by the organisation NESTA indicates that business angels receive a higher than average rate of return on their investments.
+Research by NESTA indicates that business angels receive a higher than average rate of return on their investments.
 Unlike VCs and other funds, business angels put their own money into businesses they choose to invest in, and as such they are very careful about their investments.
 There are a number of reasons why this can benefit the crowd.